Public Use of the Internet

 - Violating copyright or trademark laws, software licensing agreements or intellectual property rights.

-The Library affirms the right and responsibility of parents and caregivers to monitor their child's use of Library materials and resources.
+The Library affirms the right and responsibility of parents and caregivers to monitor their child's use of Library materials and resources, including their use of Library computers to access the Internet, electronic mail, chat rooms, and other forms of direct electronic communications.
 To assist parents in monitoring their child's use of the Internet, the Library:

 - Provides specially designed Web pages for children and young adults, with links to age-appropriate websites and filtered search engines.

-- Provides computers with commercial filtering software for public use in the children's area at each location in the Library system.
+- Maintains commercial filtering software on public access computers that restricts minors under the age of 17 from accessing visual depictions that are obscene, contain child pornography, or are otherwise harmful to minors.
 This filtering software will block many specific sites that may be offensive to some, but may not block out all materials that may be offensive to all users.
 Parents should inform their children of materials they do not want them to use and may wish to supervise their children's Internet sessions.

 - Considers placement of public computers in each Library location to minimize inadvertent viewing of public computer sessions.